joshbruce/fourth-earth-raw/public/extensions/content.md

 ---
 title: Rules as Written (Extensions)
-version: 0.2.1
+version: 0.3.0
 ---

 # Fourth Earth RAW: Extensions

-The following extensions add considerations to Fourth Earth [.RAW](Rules as Written) commonly seen any many roleplaying games.
-Extensions can be incorporated into gameplay one at a time, wholesale, or even just as a one off to get out of a sticky situation; they are modules that can be plugged in and unplugged as you see fit.
+The following extensions describe considerations to Fourth Earth [.RAW](Rules as Written).
+Extensions can be incorporated into gameplay one at a time, wholesale, or even just as a one off to get out of a sticky situation; they are modules that can be plugged in and unplugged from as you see fit.

 In the spirit of Fourth Earth RAW, these extensions don't describe a specific implementation; instead, it's the rationale driving the extension and guidelines in how one might implement it in a way that feels in keeping with Fourth Earth RAW.

+## Offspring

+**Extend:** Populating the setting

+Characters can have children.
+The rules of which can be as simple or complex as the setting and theme allows.
+Can some species in the game reproduce asexually? or, does it require sexual reproduction?
+If it's sexual reproduction is it binary or something else?
+What if there is the equivalent of a sperm and egg but requires a intermediary to join the two (plants and bees, for a loose example)?
+What are the rituals involved (the male in a praying mantis pair is often killed)?

+Some things to consider to get started:

+1. When does the new character become playable?
+(Maybe it's age, maybe it's some form of money to simulate caring for a child long enough for them to become a character in the setting.)
+2. Are there legal ramifications in the setting?
+3. Are there biological constraints stopping reproduction?
+4. How does inhertance work?
+(Physical goods, traits, skills, and so on.)

 ## Criticality